Emmett Till: Claim that Carolyn Bryant recanted her testimony

-In 2017, historian and author Timothy Tyson released details of a 2008 interview with Carolyn Bryant, during which, he alleged, she had disclosed that she had fabricated parts of her testimony at the trial.
+In 2017, historian and author Timothy Tyson released details of a 2008 interview with Carolyn Bryant, during which, he alleged, she had disclosed that Bryant had fabricated parts of her testimony at the trial.
 According to Tyson's account of the interview, Bryant retracted her testimony that Till had grabbed her around her waist and uttered obscenities, saying "that part's not true".
 The jury did not hear Bryant's testimony at the trial as the judge had ruled it inadmissible, but the court spectators heard.
 The defense wanted Bryant's testimony as evidence for a possible appeal in case of a conviction.
 In the 2007 interview, the 72-year-old Bryant said she could not remember the rest of the events that occurred between her and Till in the grocery store.
-Tyson also reported her as saying: "nothing that boy did could ever justify what happened to him".
-Tyson said that Roy Bryant had been abusive toward Carolyn, and "it was clear she was frightened of her husband".
+Tyson also reported her as saying: "nothing that boy did could ever justify what happened to him."
+Tyson said that Roy Bryant had been abusive toward Carolyn, and "it was clear she was frightened of her husband."
 Tyson believed Bryant embellished her testimony under coercive circumstances.
 Bryant described Milam as "domineering and brutal and not a kind man".
 An editorial in The New York Times said, regarding Bryant's admission that portions of her testimony were false: "This admission is a reminder of how black lives were sacrificed to white lies in places like Mississippi.
 It also raises anew the question of why no one was brought to justice in the most notorious racially motivated murder of the 20th century, despite an extensive investigation by the F.B.I."

 The New York Times quoted Wheeler Parker, a cousin of Till's, who said: "I was hoping that one day she [Bryant] would admit it, so it matters to me that she did, and it gives me some satisfaction.
 It's important to people understanding how the word of a white person against a black person was law, and a lot of black people lost their lives because of it.
 It really speaks to history, it shows what black people went through in those days."

 However, the 'recanting' claim made by Tyson was not on his tape-recording of the interview.
 "It is true that that part is not on tape because I was setting up the tape recorder" Tyson said.
 The support Tyson provided to back up his claim, was a handwritten note that he said had been made at the time.

 In a report to Congress in March 2018, the U.S. Department of Justice stated that it was reopening the investigation into Till's death due to new information.
 In December 2021, the DOJ announced that it had closed its investigation in the case.